miLibris/flask-rest-jsonapi/docs/resource_manager.rst

     :patch_decorators: a list a decorators plugged to the patch method
     :delete_decorators: a list a decorators plugged to the delete method

-You can also provides default schema kwargs to each resource manager methods with this optional attributes:
+You can also provide default schema kwargs to each resource manager methods with this optional attributes:

     :get_schema_kwargs: a dict of default schema kwargs in get method
     :post_schema_kwargs: a dict of default schema kwargs in post method